 You have Google Maps open on one screen and a spreadsheet on the other.
 Copy the business name.
 Paste.
 Phone number.
 Paste.
 Address.
 Paste.
 Two hours later, you have 40 leads and sore fingers.

-This guide will show you which tool fits your workflow based on your scale, technical skill, and budget.
+This guide helps you pick the tool that fits your scale, technical skill, and budget.

 Quick Answer